 Near the Pantheon: Hotel des Grand Hommes and (right next door) the Hotel les Dames du Pantheon.
 Both of these elegant hotels are across the street from the Pantheon.
 From my balcony room at the Grand Hommes I watched the sun rise on the iconic Pantheon.
 (5th arrondissement)

-A gem in the Latin Quarter: Hotel Serotel Lutece is in the Latin Quarter.
+Near the Museum of the Liberation of Paris: Hotel Serotel Lutece is in the Latin Quarter, not exactly near the museum.
+But it is within comfortable walking distance.
 You can also walk from here to the Pantheon, Notre Dame, and Sainte-Chapelle.
 Not only is this a comfortable, attractive hotel, but I also found the staff here to be extra helpful with directions and information.
 (5th arrondissement)

 Central to wherever you want to go: Hotel Moliere, themed on the French poet, is a delightful hotel near the Louvre.
 It is surprisingly affordable for this pricey area.
 You can walk or take the Metro to any sites you would like to visit.
 (1st arrondissement)